viktorlarsson/httpster.tech/readme.md

 ## Currently working on
 - Use router when navigating between directories
-- Create useTerminalStore
+- Split out terminal to more clean code
-- Create articles / blogpost using markdown
+- Create articles / blogpost
-- Unit tests
 - Visual regression test

 # Shoutout